 - These accounts provide customized, objective, and ongoing professional investment management of your portfolio.

-- Your portfolio manager (Newbridge Financial Adviser) will help you assess your goals and objectives, risk tolerance and your investment time horizon.
+- Your portfolio manager (Newbridge Financial Services Group, Inc. financial advisor) will help you assess your goals and objectives, risk tolerance and your investment time horizon.

-- Your Newbridge Financial Adviser will also provide ongoing monitoring of your portfolio, quarterly review of the investments performance and most importantly, rebalance these investments as needed while maintaining your desired asset allocation plan.
+- Your Newbridge Financial Services Group, Inc. financial advisor will also provide ongoing monitoring of your portfolio, conducts reviews of the investments performance and most importantly, rebalance these investments as needed while maintaining your desired asset allocation plan.

 Important point of Considerations

-Before investing in a wrap account, consider/review your investment strategy, asset allocation needs, and your trading style/frequency.
+Before investing in a WRAP account, consider/review your investment strategy, asset allocation needs, and your trading style/frequency.
 If you are an active investor, or are seeking this type of active trading strategy (unlimited trading), then a WRAP account may be beneficial since each transaction does not incur a fee.
 However, if your strategy is more of a buy-and-hold approach, the WRAP account may not be beneficial.
-Keep in mind there is an annual fee that is assessed, charged quarterly, in advance based on the value of the assets at the end of the prior quarter.
+Keep in mind there is an annual fee that is assessed, charged monthly, in arrears based on the average daily value of the assets under management for the previous month.
 If the portfolio stays stagnant, then a retail account might be your best option as the annual management fee may far outweigh any commissions charged to the account.

 Carefully assess your situation before settling on a WRAP account.
 Other options may make more sense, but, for some investors, WRAPs offer benefits they might not be able to get elsewhere.